splunk/public-o11y-docs/rum/rum-custom-indexed-tags.rst

         *  :ref:`rum-global_attributes`
         *  :ref:`browser-rum-identify-users`

      - Indexing a span tag means that RUM also generates a Troubleshooting MetricSets for each index tag.
 Then, you can use Tag Spotlight to filter and aggregate Troubleshooting MetricSets by indexed tags.
 See, :ref:`search-indexed-tags`.
-The following tags are automatically indexed during ingestion.

-       * url name
-       * operation
-       * HTTP Method and status code
-       * custom event name
-       * browser and version
-       * OS name and version
-       * city, region, country

      - A custom span tag has the advantages of both global attributes and Troubleshooting MetricSets.
 This provides the added functionality of aggregating and filtering Troubleshooting MetricSets on this tag in Tag Spotlight view.